The source for Rice sports news

 Calvin Anderson – OL, Steelers

-Anderson was active but did not see action in the Steelers’ victory over the Ravens this week.
+Anderson was active but did not see action in the Steelers’ win over the Bengals this week.

 Luke McCaffrey – WR, Commanders